June 20, 2019

 “I almost killed a hooker because she tried to run off with my money and I wasn’t going to let her.
 I used the blunt side of the knife.
 She tried to leave the car.
 We struggled for awhile.
 I wanted to scare her, so I put the blunt side of the knife to her throat.
 Somehow there was blood, and she gave the money back.
 I left her lying down in the street.
 I didn’t even want the money no more.”

-Stay tuned for parts 2 and 3 to see how prostitution is linked to sex trafficking and the path forward for going after the perpetrators of sexual exploitation.
+Stay tuned for a multi-part series to see how prostitution is linked to sex trafficking and the path forward for going after the perpetrators of sexual exploitation.